PatrickFrankAIU/PatrickFrankAIU/readme.md

-# Hi, I'm [Your Name] 👋
+# Hi, I'm Patrick Frank 👋

 ## 🎓 Educator & Developer
 **Instructor and Course Developer** at DigitalCrafts and American InterContinental University

-I'm passionate about bridging the gap between industry needs and educational outcomes, developing curriculum that prepares students for real-world software development challenges.
+I teach, develop, and maintain programming courses, and I study various topics related to programming education.

 ## 🚀 What I Do
 - **Curriculum Development**: Design and build comprehensive coding bootcamp and university-level courses